-Other Alternatives: Alternatives to relocate the training program to other installations were posed by several comments during the scoping and public review processes, including the Gila Bend Auxiliary Air Field, Libby Army Air Field, Luke AFB, and Tucson International Airport (TIA).
-None of these locations have the facilities and equipment required to fully support the project purpose and need.
-In order to provide the required infrastructure at Gila Bend Auxiliary Field, Libby Army Airfield, or TIA, substantial capital improvements at these locations would be required.
-The time required to relocate the affected flying missions would cause an unacceptable break or delay in combat aircrew training for the Total Force training partners.
-Luke AFB was not considered as a viable alternative because the additional competition for runway operations could not be satisfied.
+24 Other Alternatives: Alternatives to relocate the training program to other installations were 25 posed by several comments during the scoping and public review processes, including the Gila 26 Bend Auxiliary Air Field, Libby Army Air Field, Luke AFB, and Tucson International Airport (TIA).
+27 None of these locations have the facilities and equipment required to fully support the project 28 purpose and need.
+In order to provide the required infrastructure at Gila Bend Auxiliary Field, 29 Libby Army Airfield, or TIA, substantial capital improvements at these locations would be 30 The time required to relocate the affected flying missions would cause an required.
+31 unacceptable break or delay in combat aircrew training for the Total Force training partners.
+32 Luke AFB was not considered as a viable alternative because the additional competition for 33 runway operations could not be satisfied.
 Likewise, the additional sorties at TIA would impact the normal commercial and general air services.
-Consequently, the alternative to relocate the program was eliminated from further consideration.
+Consequently, the alternative to relocate theprogram was eliminated from further consideration.

-Environmental Consequences: A slight expansion (average less than 100 feet) to the 65-decibel (dB) and 70 dB DNL noise contours would occur for each of the two action alternatives, compared to the No Action Alternative.
-The increase would occur in areas southeast and northwest of DMAFB; no residences or other noise-sensitive receptors would be affected in the areas southeast of DMAFB.
-However, 128 additional residences would be included in the 65 dB DNL under the Preferred Alternative; no change in the number of residences within the 70 dB DNL would be expected.
-These changes in the noise contours would likely be imperceptible to the residents.
+4 Environmental Consequences: A slight expansion (average less than 100 feet) to the 65-5 decibel (dB) and 70 dB DNL noise contours would occur for each of the two action alternatives, 6 compared to the No Action Alternative.
+The increase would occur in areas southeast and 7 northwest of DMAFB; no residences or other noise-sensitive receptors would be affected in the 8 areas southeast of DMAFB.
+However, 128 additional residences would be included in the 65 9 dB DNL under the Preferred Alternative; no change in the number of residences within the 70 10 dB DNL would be expected.
+These changes in the noise contours would likely be imperceptible 11 to the residents.